 As a reference for consumers, the physical appearance of resveratrol from Japanese knotweed varies according to its purity and therefore may help distinguish between a high-purity and low-purity product.
 Pure resveratrol is white/off-white in color, and is (almost) odorless, while low-purity resveratrol is brown and has a strong, distinctive odor.
 The higher the purity, the brighter the color.
 Resveratrol obtained from grapes is very expensive to produce and therefore is only available in low purities of 5-8 percent trans-resveratrol content.
 (Unfortunately, some companies that offer low purity resveratrol add a high amount of rice-flour in order to brighten the product color).

 Trans-Resveratrol Vs CIS-Resveratrol

 Both trans-resveratrol and CIS-resveratrol are found naturally in grapes, Japanese knotweed and other plants, however only Trans-Resveratrol is the beneficial health substance in resveratrol products, while its CIS form contains no health benefits.
 High purity resveratrol products always contain a high volume of trans-resveratrol, while lower purity products contain greater amounts of CIS-resveratrol (and emodin) and lower amounts of trans-resveratrol (the beneficial part of the plant).

 Grape Resveratrol Vs. Japanese Knotweed Resveratrol

 Beware of products that are labeled “made with grape resveratrol”.
 Most of those products are worthless.
 Usually, a minuscule amount (a few milligrams) of lowest purity grape resveratrol is added to a low purity knotweed resveratrol, a product which is low in price but also in effectiveness.
-Again, it’s another marketing gimmick to intentionally mislead consumers for the sole purpose of monetary gain while the product has no health benefit.
-Another product that may be confused with grape resveratrol (or resveratrol), is grape-seed, which does not contain resveratrol.
+Again, it’s another marketing gimmick to intentionally mislead consumers for the sole purpose of monetary gain while the product has no health benefits.
+Another product that may be confused with grape resveratrol (or resveratrol), is grape-seed, which does not contain any resveratrol.